Stuycs-K/project03-final-10-chena-link/DEVLOG.md

 * More gracefully handle client disconnections.
 GServers are shut down properly when there's no players in them.
 1 hour.
 * SDL2 installed and should be available.
 15 minutes.

+### 2024-01-14 - Configuration and bug fixing
+* Begin implementing clients configuring GServers (max players, server name).
+Done in class.
+* Fix a nasty bug with server_send_to_all.
+30 minutes.

 ## Kevin Lin

 ### 2024-01-06 - Added new file and functions